djomo-moungoue/PowerShellScripting/README.md

 Rename it to VLAN and Click `Apply` then `OK`

-#### Create the 3 Virtual Machines: DOMAINCONTROLLER, MEMBER1 and CLIENT1
+#### Create the 3 Virtual Machines: DOMAINCONTROLLER, MEMBER and CLIENT

-DOMAINCONTROLLER and MEMBER1
+DOMAINCONTROLLER and MEMBER
     - Name and Location:
         - Name: DOMAINCONTROLLER
         - Path: C:\ProgramData\Microsoft\Windows\Hyper-V\ (Default)